AI winter: The failure of single-layer neural networks in 1969

-The "winter" of connectionist research came to an end in the middle 1980s, when the work of John Hopfield, David Rumelhart and others revived large scale interest in neural networks.
+Major funding for projects neural network approaches was difficult to find in the 1970s and early 1980s.
+Important theoretical work continued despite the lack of funding.
+The "winter" of neural network approach came to an end in the middle 1980s, when the work of John Hopfield, David Rumelhart and others revived large scale interest.
 Rosenblatt did not live to see this, however, as he died in a boating accident shortly after Perceptrons was published.